JeffersonLab/iguana/doc/gen/mainpage.md

 The algorithms are implemented in C++ classes which inherit from the base class `iguana::Algorithm`; these three class methods are overridden in each algorithm.

-The `iguana::Algorithm::Run` function should be called on every event; the general consequence depends on the algorithm type:
+The `iguana::Algorithm::Run` function should be called on every event; the general consequence, that is, how the user should handle the algorithm's results, depends on the algorithm type:

 <table>